Ruijie2580/CyberFuse/README.md

-# A Novel Deep Unfolding Network via Dynamic PID Control and Large Kernel Attention for Sharpening Hyperspectral Image(CyberFuse)
+# CyberFuse: A Deep Unfolding Network With Dynamic PID Control and Large-Kernel Attention for Hyperspectral Image Sharpening

 code will be relaese soon